 Importantly, Andrew led the way in our many years of negotiations with the Australia Council over their continued failure to provide reasonable and regular funding for the artists and our exhibitions.
 While these discussions did not always go as we would have hoped, Andrew never ceased to look for ways forward.

-Key initiatives Andrew was instrumental in developing include: ‘Sculpture at Barangaroo’, which we held for this first time in 2016 on Sydney Harbour and again in August 2017; and the annual Sydney Sculpture Conference at the Sydney Opera House, also held for the first time in 2016 and being presented again next month during Sculpture by the Sea, Bondi 2017.
+Key initiatives Andrew was instrumental in developing include: ‘Sculpture at Barangaroo’, which we held for this first time in 2016 on Sydney Harbour and again in August 2017; and the annual Sydney Sculpture Conference at the Sydney Opera House, also held for the first time in 2016 and being presented again this year during Sculpture by the Sea, Bondi 2019.

 One thing that cannot be replaced is Andrew’s cutting wit and humorous speeches!